E – Definitions of Ailments

 – Endometrium – The mucous membrane lining the uterus.

-– – A condition in which tissue similar to that normally lining the uterus is found outside of the uterus, usually the ovaries, fallopian tubes, and other pelvic structures.
+– Endometriosis – A condition in which tissue similar to that normally lining the uterus is found outside of the uterus, usually the ovaries, fallopian tubes, and other pelvic structures.

 – Endorphin – Neurotransmitter that exhibits painkilling activity.